hzrd149/obsidian-nostr-publisher/README.md

 # Obsidian Nostr Articles

-Publish and manage nostr articles from Obsidian
+> Publish and manage nostr articles from Obsidian

-Forked from the [nostr-writer](https://github.com/jamesmagoo/nostr-writer) plugin.
+A rewrite of [nostr-writer](https://github.com/jamesmagoo/nostr-writer) plugin using Applesauce and focused entirely on nostr articles.

 ## Install / Update